meesterdude/ecospec/README.md

 And for any change made in app/, it's spec will be looked for in spec/ and added to the tests to run if it exists.
 This means if you add `app/presenters` as a matching rule with no additional details, then any files changed within will also require their associated spec (and not the entire test suite)

-## Suggestions

-- Given the reach of Models in a typical codebase, you may want to be liberal in running tests for these changes.
-- be careful with any instances where intergration tests are skipped.
-Be mindful of what they actually test and if you want the entire test suite to be running for their changes.
-- both the matching and related_specs are regex, allowing you express custom test matching.
-- lean towards overtesting
-- avoid file-specific matching and rely on patterns/directory matching.

 ## Installation

 Install the gem and add to the application's Gemfile by executing: